Volunteer: Political Affairs Programme

 ✨Tip Number 1

 Network with individuals who are already involved in political advocacy or volunteer work.
-Attend local events or online webinars related to poverty reduction and foreign policy to meet like-minded people and learn more about the field.
+Attend local events or webinars related to poverty reduction and foreign policy to meet like-minded people and learn more about the field.

 ✨Tip Number 2